remy/unrot.link/src/index.md

 ## Prevent and reverse link rot with a single script

-Using progressive enhancement, unrot∙link will check for link rot in real-time, and fall back to the Web Archive to restore broken links.
+Using progressive enhancement, unrot∙link will check for link rot in real-time, and fall back to the Internet Archive to restore broken links.

 ## Find out more to get started